russellkelly/BGPFlowspecPolicyManager/README.md

 routes on the Edge routers.

 <img src="FlowspecGUI.jpg" alt="Drawing"  height="300" width="750">

-Figure 1: Flowspec Policy Manager GUI
+        1: Flowspec Policy Manager GUI

-\n The flows are discovered polling sFlow-RT via the API and then programmed on the edge routers using ExaBGPs API
+The flows are discovered polling sFlow-RT via the API and then programmed on the edge routers using ExaBGPs API

 The manager can be run on a VM or a BMS, but in addition it is all dockerized